zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-5.md

 After completing this webinar, you will be able to:

-- List the steps taken by a Chef-Client run
+- Write variable content to a file using the template resource
-- Explain the basic security model of Chef
+- Add arbitrary data attributes to your infrastructure description

 ## Q & A Working with Templates